jaydeep1305/larapush/README.txt

 ♾️ For as long as you want
 💵 By just paying a One-time Fee

-###  🌀 Larapush: All Enterprise-level features at a one-time price
+###  🌀 Aalarapush: All Enterprise-level features at a one-time price

 * Unlimited Domains, Unlimited Subscribers, Unlimited Notifications ⭐
 * AutoMagic Push (Set it and forget it: Schedule daily random post notification from your blog) ⭐